agello/techlab/labs/01_quicktour.md

 - + Install Tomcat
 - + Install App

-The docker images are stored versioned in the OpenShift internal Docker Registry and are available to the platform for deployment after the build.
+The docker images are stored in version control in the OpenShift internal Docker Registry and are available to the platform for deployment after the build.

 ### Projects